I'M BEING TOLD I NEED TO REPLACE RIGHT REAR LOWER CONTROL ARM AND LATERAL TRAILING ARM

 I have a 2007 Nissan Murano with 68,000 miles.
-I'm being told I need to replace right rear lower control arm and lateral trailing arm.
+I live in the Madison, WI area.
+I'm being told by my mechanic that I should have two items replaced in my right rear suspension because rust has corroded the bolts which connect the lower control arm and the lateral trailing arm.

 One problem with going somewhere else: they said they will give me a $200 discount because they failed to tell me about this when I had the other front end work done.
 They also won't charge me for another alignment once they replace the two arms.
 Should I still take it somewhere else in your opinion?

 I think I would at least go someplace else to get their opinion.
 And if you see what they charge it may be less than the $200 the dealer is going to give yo on a price break.
 You dont' have to give them an answer right away, if they can't wait a couple of days to do the work then i'd definetly take it somplace else.

 Thanks.
 By the way, I told them about your suggestion that maybe the repair could be done differently -- replacing bushings.
 The response was that wasn't available on this model.
 They couldn't get just the bushings - the replacement part requires the control arm and bushings together.

 They aren't pushing me to get the work done right away.
 At the same time, they think it should be done before too much time goes by to avoid harming the tires or other suspension parts on the car.